bassmanitram/faust-stratus/README.md

 ## Installation

-Download the latest version of the SDK
+Download the latest version of the SDK bundle and un-tar it into a folder of your choosing.

 You can install this SDK in either of two places - or both!